rodemann/rodemann.github.io/_pages/teaching.md

 * Lipschitz-Regularization in Deep Learning
 * Horvitz-Thompson Estimation from Bayes-optimal Data

-If you are interested in one of those topics, please reach out an I will provide you with literature.
+If you are interested in one of those topics, please reach out and I will provide you with literature.